moderndatacompany/dataos.info/docs/resources/stacks/bento/getting_started.md

 This transformation takes the incoming data and creates a new object with a single key-value pair.
 The key is "joke", and the value is the joke itself.
 We're essentially just extracting the joke from the API response and storing it in a more structured format.

 That’s it!
 With just a few lines of code, we've set up a Bento pipeline to retrieve Chuck Norris jokes from an API, transform the data using Bloblang, and store the result locally on our machine.
-Now go forth and use your newfound powers for good (or for laughter)!